MS-create780/MSS_CRC_LowFGA_Immunotherapy_plus_Bortezomib/README.md

 * **Colorectal cancer cell lines**

 ## ## 2.
 Data Availability
-The raw sequencing data have been deposited in the China National GeneBankSequence Archive (CNSA) database.
+The sequencing data have been deposited in the China National GeneBankSequence Archive (CNSA) database.

 Due to the large file size, the processed Seurat objects for single-cell data are not hosted in this GitHub repository.
 These data are **available from the first author** (Please contact: mengyuanshipku@gmail.com).